solarisDigitalAssets/docs/docs/API_Guide.md

 ### Withdrawal Fee Model

 The SDA platform offers a flexible solution for paying blockchain fees.
 When creating a Withdrawal the partner can specify an Account that pays the fees for this Withdrawal.
 This can either be the Account from which the Withdrawal originates from, or any other Account the partner's Entity owns.
-This allows to the partner to pay the fees for the customer, chooses he so do so.
+This allows the partner to pay the fees for the customer, if he chooses to do so.

 As a default the originating Account of the Withdrawal is used.
 In case the originating Account is a TOKEN Account, the default is the corresponding BASE Account.